prasha3nt/prasha3nt/README.md

 - 👋 Hi, I’m Prashant
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m proficient in C++ and have basic understanding of Python
-- 💞️ I’m looking to collaborate on (I don't know yet)
 - 📫 How to reach me prasha3nt@gmail.com

 <!---